Cook Like Czechs

 Czech Cucumber Salad – Okurkový salát

-This easy cucumber vinegar salad recipe is wonderful for warm weather as a refreshing side dish.
-Cucumber salad is a staple in Czech families because of its refreshing flavor and its versatility as a side dish for many different dishes.
+This simple cucumber vinegar salad is perfect for warm weather.
+A favorite in Czech families, its crisp flavor and versatility make it a great side for many dishes.

 Servings: 2